-Following the disclosure, if there is an immediate risk of harm, you must call the police to protect the welfare of the child.
+Following the disclosure, if there is an immediate risk of harm, you must call the police to protect the welfare of the vulnerable adult.

-The Head of Safeguarding should be informed and information recorded on MyConcern.
+The completed referral form must be passed immediately to the Head of Safeguarding.
 Any original documentation must be passed stored securely.